hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/js_scripts.md

 ## Using APIs in transaction processor functions

+The {{site.data.conrefs.composer_full}} and {{site.data.conrefs.hlf_full}} APIs can be called within transaction processor functions.

+For more information on the {{site.data.conrefs.hlf_full}} API, see the [{{site.data.conrefs.hlf_full}} API documentation](https://fabric-shim.github.io/ChaincodeStub.html).

+### Calling the {{site.data.conrefs.composer_full}} APIs in transaction processor functions

-The {{site.data.conrefs.composer_full}} APIs can be called within transaction processor functions, in the code example below, the `getAssetRegistry` call returns a promise which is resolved before the transaction is complete.
+The {{site.data.conrefs.composer_full}} API can be called simply by calling API functions with the appropriate arguments in the transaction processor function.

+In the code example below, the `getAssetRegistry` call returns a promise which is resolved before the transaction is complete.

 Model file: